!The ultimate guide to traveling to Cancun Mexico!

 Cancun International Airport is the second most trafficked airport in Mexico after Mexico City with 22.3 million passengers flying through it in 2021.

-From the US you have a connection with the major airline from the most popular hubs while from Europe you also have the option of charter flights from Spain, Italy, Germany, and Belgium.
+From the US, you can connect with the major airlines from the most popular hubs, while from Europe, you can also take charter flights from Spain, Italy, Germany, and Belgium.

-I always recommend checking on Expedia for flights only or, even more conveniently, packages with flights+hotels.
+I always recommend checking on Expedia for flights only or, even more conveniently, packages with flights and hotels.

 MOVING AROUND CANCUN